PolybiusBiotech/screens/README.md

 npm run build -- --base="/foo/"
 ```

+/* THIS IS IRRELEVANT SINCE WE CHANGED TO HASH MODE (index.html#foo rather than /foo)
 ### Destination server & routes
 #### Or: are you getting 404s in production?
 The server should rewrite all 404s, or at least the ones that are valid paths, into index.html.